hastexo/hastexo-xblock/README.md

 environment they were working with before, in the *same state* they left it in.
 (The process of suspension works just like in a home computer.)

+### Copy & paste

+Within the text terminal, learners can use copy and paste by marking up text with the left mouse button, and then using right-click or middle-click to paste.

+Within the graphical (RDP) terminal, so long as the terminal has focus (normally meaning that the learner has left-clicked into it once), learners can use any copy and paste facility that the desktop provides.
+This includes the `Ctrl‑C`/`Ctrl‑V` key combinations, and middle mouse clicks.

+Copy & paste to and from the lab environment (i.e. from the terminal to the learner's browser, or vice versa) is also possible, though some considerations apply.

+Pasting _into_ the lab environment requires two transitions, because we are dealing with two clipboards (one for the browser and one for the lab environment).
+Thus, the learner must

+1. Copy something into their clipboard on their client.
+2. Left-click into the terminal.
+3. Hit `Ctrl‑V`.
+(This is the first transition, which populates the terminal's clipboard.)
+4. Right-click, middle-click, or type `Ctrl‑Shift‑V` in the terminal.
+(This is the second transition, which pastes from the terminal's clipboard.)

+Copying _out_ from the lab environment is more direct, though at this time it works only on Mozilla Firefox (support in other browsers may follow).
+To copy from their terminal into their local clipboard, the learner must

+1. Mark up some text in their terminal.
+2. Switch to another application window on their client.
+3. Hit `Ctrl‑V`.

 ## Django admin page